djvaron/djvaron.github.io/research.md

 tags: [daniel varon, methane, satellites, machine learning, emissions, research, sentinel-2, sentinel]
 ---

-### Enabling easy access to analytical inversions of TROPOMI methane data on the cloud
+### Enabling easy access to analytical inversions of TROPOMI methane observations on the cloud

 We built a user-friendly cloud-computing tool for researchers and stakeholders to estimate high-resolution regional methane emissions using TROPOMI satellite data.
 See [our paper](https://gmd.copernicus.org/preprints/gmd-2022-45/) in GMDD for the details.